EdgyPoint/Gunbird/README.md

 ## Gunbird tribute by EdgyPoint

 Gunbird is a shoot'em up like game developed by Psikyo and released in japanese arcade machines in 1994.
+Soon in 1998, Gunbird would receive a sequel and a few years later (2002 and 2003) it got to the European and American market respectively.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.